Bahriye Üçok: Early life and education

 Born in Trabzon in 1919, Bahriye Üçok finished her primary education in Ordu and then graduated from Kandilli High School for Girls in Istanbul.
 She was educated in Medieval Islamic and Turkish History at the Faculty of Philology, History and Geography of Ankara University.
 At the same time, she attended the State Conservatory and completed the Opera section.

 Professional career

 After eleven years working as a high school teacher in Samsun and Ankara, she entered 1953 Ankara University as an assistant in the Faculty of Theology.
 She obtained her PhD in 1957 and became an associate professor with her thesis on Female Rulers in Islamic Countries in 1965.
-She subsequently became a professor, being the ever first female university teacher in this faculty.
+She subsequently became a professor, being the first ever female university teacher in this faculty.
 She was fluent in Arabic and Persian, and interpreted Islam in a modern and tolerant way, focusing on the role of women in Islam.